tlswg/tls13-spec/draft-ietf-tls-tls13.md

   specified by the type field.
 {:br }

-This document describes TLS Version 1.3, which uses the version { 3, 4 }.
+This document describes TLS Version 1.3, which uses the version 0x0304.
-The version value 3.4 is historical, deriving from the use of { 3, 1 }
-for TLS 1.0 and { 3, 0 } for SSL 3.0.
-In order to maximize backwards
-compatibility, the record layer version identifies as simply TLS 1.0.
+This version value is historical, deriving from the use of 0x0301, for TLS 1.0 and 0x0300 for SSL 3.0.
+In order to maximize backwards compatibility, the record layer version identifies as simply TLS 1.0.
 Endpoints supporting other versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.